circleci/circleci-docs/jekyll/_cci2/config-intro.md

 {:.no_toc}

-This guide describes how CircleCI finds and runs `config.yml` and how you can use shell commands to do things, then it outlines how `config.yml` can interact with code and kick-off a build followed by how to use docker containers to run in precisely the environment that you need.
+This guide describes how CircleCI finds and runs `config.yml` and how you can use shell commands to do things, then it outlines how `config.yml` can interact with code and kick-off a build followed by how to use Docker containers to run in precisely the environment that you need.
 Finally, there is a short exploration of workflows so you can learn to orchestrate your build, tests, security scans, approval steps, and deployment.

 CircleCI believes in *configuration as code*.
 As a result, the entire delivery process from build to deploy is orchestrated through a single file called `config.yml`.
 The `config.yml` file is located in a folder called `.circleci` at the top of your project.
 CircleCI uses the YAML syntax for config, see the [Writing YAML]({{ site.baseurl }}/2.0/writing-yaml/) document for basics.